Cam12354/N-gram-Author-Prediction-Neural-Network/README.md

 Training iterations (num_iter)	5000
 🧪 Results
 Metric	Performance

+Note: This is a project for LING 441 @ University of Michigan - Please do not copy this for your project as it will be considered Plagariasm!
+Feel free to reach out if you have any questions
 Avg.
 Correct Predictions	5 / 5
 Training Time	~45–60s (CPU)
 Dataset Size	~5000 data points per author